krakend/krakend-documentation/backends/martian.md

 - [github.com/google/martian/status](https://github.com/google/martian/tree/master/status)

 ## Building new modifiers
-There will be times when you want to create a new modifier that covers your specific use case and does some other dynamic operations.
-Creating more modifiers is a straightforward process and only requires to `make` the gateway once you have it coded.
+Sometimes you want to create a new modifier that covers your specific use case and does some other dynamic operations.
+Creating more modifiers is a straightforward process and only requires `make` the gateway once you have it coded.

 Nothing better than an example to demonstrate how to create a new modifier.
-Our SRE Director (who wasn't familiar with Go) went through the process of creating a new Modifier that would authenticate automatically against the Marvel API adding an API Key, a timestamp and a calculated hash.
+Our SRE Director (who wasn't familiar with Go) went through the process of creating a new Modifier that would authenticate automatically against the Marvel API, adding an API Key, a timestamp, and a calculated hash.

 Read it here (contains the source code): [Martian example: Adding automatic API authentication](/blog/website-development-as-a-sysadmin/)